 Phil joined RGU from BP, and brings more than 28 years of experience as a senior oil & gas professional, with a proven track record of knowledge, and achievement in Drilling and Wells Operations.
 Phil has spent the last 15 years in learning and development leadership roles, expanding the learning experience gained utilising Drilling and Well Control Simulators, similar to the RGU Drilling and Wells, P&A Simulators in Aberdeen.

 Phil said: “I am delighted to be part of the RGU oil and gas institute at this challenging time for the industry and I am keen to expand the RGU DART Simulators capabilities further for the oil and gas industry to take advantage of our technology, in improving their business performance whether that be in drilling or wells performance, de-commissioning P&A requirements in reducing costs for such projects by accessing our simulator facilities.

-Janet joined the Oil & Gas Institute in 2015 and has worked for Shell and several oil related service companies in various Commercial and Administration roles.
-She holds a BA Hons in Business Management and an M.A. in Social Science.
+Isobel joined the Oil & Gas Institute in 2017 and has worked for several oil related service companies in various Commercial and Administration roles.
+Isobel has previously worked in Higher Education and ran her own freelance PA business which involved working for several new start-up companies in the Oil and Gas Sector.
+Her experience includes marketing, accounting, HR and change management in the business environment.
+She holds a BA Hons in Business Administration.

 Sumin joined the team in 2017 to provide project management and business analytical insights to the institute.